John finds he knows a good thing, but will he get the message?

 John winced.
-They both wanted someone to take her in his arms, make it go away.
+They both wanted a man to take her in his arms, make it all go away.
 She would wait a long time before she would invite any other man.
-It would be so easy to say yes, at least for today.
-He had no right, no right at all, to waste her time like that.
+It would be so easy to say yes, at least for today, but he had no right, no right at all, to waste her time like that.
 He held her gaze.
 "If you don't get in out of this mess, you'll be miserable all week."

 Shawna nodded and ran to the house, head bowed.

-The car lurched forward, slapping her door closed as John drove away.
+The car lurched forward, slapping her door closed.
+John drove away.

 "Why, John?"
 He pushed the accelerator.
 "One little lie is all it would've—"